turingschool/curriculum/source/level_1/jsattend.markdown

 ## Iteration 4: Congressional Lookup

 This conference was about a political issue, and we wanted the participants to interact with their congresspeople.
 Since we already have their zipcodes we can take advantage of an API from the Sunlight Foundation to lookup the appropriate congresspeople.

-#### Step 0: Framework
+### Step 0: Framework

 We'll need an additional library to help us connect to and read the data from the API.
 Add this line below the existing `require` lines at the beginning of your program file:

 ```ruby
 require 'sunlight'
 ```

-Then go down and create a method that looks like this:
+Then create a method that looks like this:

 ```ruby
   def rep_lookup